square/bionic/docs/concepts.rst

         """A nice thing to say to someone.""" return f'{greeting} {subject}!'

-If the function defines multiple entities, the :meth:`decorators.docstrings` decorator can be used to specify documentation for each one:
+If the function defines multiple entities, the :meth:`decorators.docs` decorator can be used to specify documentation for each one:

 .. code-block:: python

     @builder
     @bn.outputs('first_name', 'last_name')
-    @bn.docstrings('The first name.', 'The last name.')
+    @bn.docs('The first name.', 'The last name.')
     def split_name(full_name):
         first_name, last_name = full_name.split()
         return first_name, last_name

-For entities with fixed values, an optional ``docstring`` argument is available:
+For entities with fixed values, an optional ``doc`` argument is available:

 .. code-block:: python

-    builder.assign('greeting', 'Hello', docstring="A nice way to start a message.") builder.declare('subject', docstring="The person we're talking to.")
+    builder.assign('greeting', 'Hello', doc="A nice way to start a message.") builder.declare('subject', doc="The person we're talking to.")

 These documentation strings are helpful for people reading your code, and are sometimes visible to the users of your flow.
 For example, Python's built-in